 The 377th Air Base Wing is Kirtland's host wing, with the primary mission of conducting nuclear operations, as well as providing support to more than 100 mission partners.

-The Nuclear Capabilities Directorate, the service logistics agent for all Air Force nuclear weapons, also comprises the Missile Sustainment Division at Tinker AFB, Oklahoma, and has additional engineering, logistics support, and maintenance functions split between Lackland AFB, Texas, and Ramstein Air Base, Germany.
+The Nuclear Capabilities Directorate, the service logistics agent for all Air Force nuclear weapons, also comprises the Missile Sustainment Division at Tinker AFB, Oklahoma, and has additional engineering, logistics support and maintenance functions divided between Lackland AFB, Texas, and Ramstein Air Base, Germany.

 National Museum of the U.S. Air Force